changeworld/azure-docs.pl-pl/articles/machine-learning/service/machine-learning-interpretability-explainability.md

                              classes=classes)
     ```

-3. Pobiera globalne funkcji wartości ważności.
+3. Pobierz wartości ważności funkcji globalnej.

     ```python
     # you can use the training data or the test data here